microsoft/FluidFramework/README.md

 ## Creating a SharedTree

-SharedTree follows typical [Fluid DDS conventions](https://fluidframework.com/docs/) and can be constructed with a fluid runtime instance:
+SharedTree follows typical [Fluid DDS conventions](https://fluidframework.com/docs/) and can be constructed with a Fluid runtime instance:

 ```typescript
 const tree = SharedTree.create(runtime);